jvreagan/mcp-memory-server/README.md

 ### Store Information
 ```
-Remember this: The AutoTrader scraping project uses Go with Playwright for browser automation.
+Remember this: The scraping project uses Go with Playwright for browser automation.
 The architecture follows domain-driven design with repositories and services.

 Category: project